wileyyugioh/wileyyugioh.github.io/_posts/2021-04-07-social-distance.md

 So for 8 billion people:

 $$ \frac{8B}{} * \frac{1\,mi^2}{774,400\,people} \approx 10,300\,mi^2 $$

+To put this in perspective, [the state of Virginia is about 10k square miles](https://statesymbolsusa.org/symbol-official-item/national-us/uncategorized/states-size).

 This was a waste of time, and nothing new was learned.